Skip to main content

 • table_on_objectstore=false indicates that the Logger Node SmartEngine data is not persisted in object storage.

-• consensus-replication-log-type-node indicates that this node is a Logger Node in the Raft group.
+• raft-replication-log-type-node indicates that this node is a Logger Node in the Raft group.

-• consensus-replication-cluster-id indicates the replication cluster that this Logger Node is a part of.
+• raft-replication-cluster-id indicates the replication cluster that this Logger Node is a part of.

-• consensus-replication-cluster-info provides the IP:PORT information for the Logger Node to join the cluster.
+• raft-replication-cluster-info provides the IP:PORT information for the Logger Node to join the cluster.

 Step 3.2: Prepare the my.cnf configuration file